 where $g(t)$ is the energy gap of the system at time $t$.
-The running time $t$ is a function of the interpolation schedule $s$ such that
+The running time $t$ is then a function of schedule $s$ such that

-It is further shown that the running time is optimal as $T = O(\sqrt{N})$ when $s=1$.
 The relation between the schedule $s$ and the running time $t$ is shown in Figure \ref{fig:Adiabaticgrover_org}.
-It is clear that the system evolves quickly when the gap is large ($s$ away from $1/2$) and slowly when the gap is small ($s \simeq 1/2$).
+It is clear that the system evolves quickly when the gap is large ($s$ away from $1/2$) and slowly when the gap is small ($s \simeq 1/2$) \cite{roland2002quantum}.
 In this example, the sluggish period $s \in [0.4, 0.6]$.
-For completeness, we provide the formal proof of the close form of the gap function square ($g^2(t)$) of order 2 with respect to the schedule $s$ in Appendix \ref{sect:sTot}.
+For completeness, we provide the formal proof of the close form of the squared gap function $g^2(t)$ (second order in $s$) with respect to the schedule $s$ in Appendix \ref{sect:sTot}.